-American education gets better—when and only when you and I as adults and parents decide that we need more education and choose to lay down the TV remote and pick-up a book.
+American education gets better—when and only when you and I as adults and parents choose to lay down the TV remote and pick-up a book.

 I love my country and my fellow-citizens.
 I love my family.
 I believe that you love these same things.
 It is time for us to take our lives back.
 It is time to take our destinies into our own hands and re-commit to become New American Founders.